All Episodes

 What can I do better in order that that guy's going to come into my shop to buy what I have rather than going into the guy down the street?

-What in other words, that's the mindset of someone in a competitive private sector business.
+In other words, that's the mindset of someone in a competitive private sector business.

-The mindset of a bureaucrat is how can I protect my ample backside today from criticism?
+The mindset of a bureaucrat is, how can I protect my ample backside today from criticism?

 How can I insulate myself from politicians asking me questions?